 - Tax Liens – If you fail to pay current taxes to local governments or the IRS, they can place a lien against your property.
 This is very bad news as tax liens can be attached to current and future assets.
 The IRS can even jump the queue and collect before other creditors.

 Most sellers are aware of liens against their property, but it is possible to be caught unawares.
 You may have received a recent lien for which you haven’t been notified of yet, or the lien could be so old that you’ve just forgotten about it.

 If a lien is found, you’ll be informed by the title company how much it is and who you need to pay.
 Until the debt is paid or the lien released, you won’t be able to sell the property.
 Once it’s been settled, you’ll receive a “release of lien” from the entity that initially filed it.
 You have several options for how you deal with it.

-- Pay it off – If the lien is legitimate then merely pay it off to get it removed.
+- Pay it off – If the lien is legitimate, then merely pay it off to get it removed.
 This is a pretty straightforward process.

 - Settle – It’s possible to negotiate with the creditor if you can’t fully pay off the debt now.
 Some creditors are willing to accept less if they can get something now and put the loan behind them.

-- Get it corrected – if you have good reason to believe the lien is not legitimate then contact the lienholder to have it fixed.
+- Get it corrected – if you have good reason to believe the lien is not legitimate, then contact the lienholder to have it fixed.
 It’s possible that the lien release got misplaced or lost in an earlier transaction.

 - Dispute it – Things can get very complicated if you have to start legal action to get a lien release.
-Make sure you have reasonable grounds for a dispute before starting this process.
+Make sure you have reasonable grounds for a dispute before beginning this process.
 For instance, the lien from the previous owner may have gone undetected during your title search on the property.
-Dispute though can be very long and costly.
+Dispute though, can be very long and costly.
 Most attorneys will advise just paying the lien as the best way to move the sale forward.